PubInv/ATX-Preemie/incubator/heat_swaddle_experiment_notes.md

 Starting at 10:29, placed two sheets of foam core under heating pad (within pocket.)
 Temperature started at 20.31.
 My goal is to run till steady state and hope duty cycle has gone down.

+30.C at 11:35.
+(This is a greater rise than we got last night, initially suggesting that the insulation is valuable.)